Applicants for Residency Positions

 13:00 - Interviews and tours with resident staff

 17:00 – Dismissal

 Like some other schools, we have adopted a panel interview process that allows us to evaluate the students in a more structured setting and shortens the amount of time, and hopefully stress, necessary to get an idea about the students’ fit for our program.
-The panel consists of the program director and 2-4 other faculty, who have not participated in any of the other evaluation committees.
+The panel consists of the Program Director, a Resident and 2-4 other Faculty, who have not participated in any of the other evaluation committees.
 The interview lasts 20-25 minutes and is designed with specific intent.
 Questions are posed to the candidate to get a feel for their ability to communicate, their outlook on life, their ability to think through a problem and their personality traits.
-Generally, no medical knowledge base is being examined and for many of the questions, there are no 'right' answers.
+Generally, only basic medical knowledge base may be examined and for many of the questions, there are no ‘right’ answers.
 A score for the interview is determined by the committee and submitted as a weighted component along with the others by the earlier committees.
-Students are given the opportunity to ask questions during the interview and as they visit with the residents and faculty who will be available during the day in the interview area.
+Students are given the opportunity to ask questions during the interview and as they visit with the Residents and Faculty who will be available during the day in the interview area.
 Dr. Rodriguez, Chairman of Urology, may have separate short interviews with candidates as well.

 Each candidate will be paired with 1 or 2 current Residents who will act as their 'concierge'.
 These Residents will provide tours, answer specific questions and introduce candidates to other Faculty as desired.
 Please take advantage of this unique opportunity.
 At the conclusion of the interview days, a final weighted score for each applicant is calculated from the scores submitted by each committee.
 This becomes the basis for the preference list to be submitted to the AUA match in January.
-The faculty meets immediately after the interviews to review this list and make minor adjustments as needed.
+The Faculty meets immediately after the interviews to review this list and make minor adjustments as needed.
 Once completed, the list is submitted and the process is complete.

 San Antonio and the South Texas Area: